Home Car Shopping Best Ford Explorer Years to Buy Used

 • Explorer Timberline (2021-2024): The Explorer’s ultimate off-roading specialist, the Timberline was equipped with features like 4-wheel drive, steel skid plates, a Torsen limited-slip differential, off-road tires, revised suspension, increased ground clearance, and hill-descent control.

-Which Ford Explorer Should You Buy?
+Our Take: Which Ford Explorer Should You Buy?

 You certainly have no shortage of choices.
 However, we would focus our hunt for a used Explorer within the fifth generation.
 We like the 2012-2015 models for their style, reliability, comfort, fuel economy, and safety tech.
 You’ll also find a pretty good value at under $10,000.

-See Ford Explorers for sale near you.
+See Ford Explorer SUVs near you.

 Sign up for Autotrader newsletters